APs - when to hold them, when to fold them?

 Can I choose which AP scores I send through my College Board Account?

-Submitting official AP scores through the College Board is an all-or-nothing venture such that if a student is going to send official AP scores, they must send all scores, even the lower ones.
+Submitting official AP scores through the College Board is an all-or-nothing venture.
+If a student is going to send official AP scores, they must send all scores, even the lower ones.
 The only caveat is that students can cancel scoring a test or withdraw a scored test if they notify the College Board by June 15th.
+Students can self-report selected scores in the Common Application testing section only.